 Your marriage is in trouble.
 I’m so very sorry for your pain.
 I know it hurts.
 I’ve been there.
 Those who haven’t been through this don’t understand the deep ache you feel when the person you love doesn’t seem to love you, or the deep agony you feel when they tell you that they don’t love you, or the torture in your soul when they tell you they love someone else.
-They don’t grasp the sense of utter helplessness you feel when there isn’t another person, and you, no matter how hard you try, can’t figure out what the true problem is, why your spouse wants to be somewhere other than with you, and you don’t know how to fix it.
-And they don’t realize how deep the misery is.
+They don’t grasp the sense of utter helplessness you feel when there isn’t another person, and you, no matter how hard you try, can’t figure out what the actual problem is.
+You don’t know why your spouse wants to be somewhere other than with you, and you don’t know how to fix it, but you want to fight for your marriage.

-Hi, I’m Dr. Joe Beam, I know that pain.
-I never want to feel it again just as you never want to go through anything like this again as long as you live.
+I know that pain.
+I never want to feel it again, just as you never want to go through anything like this again.
 So, what do you do?

 Your marriage is in trouble, but your spouse isn’t willing to work it out.

 Of course, you can let them go.
 You can let the marriage end, or you can end it yourself.
-You can move on in the hope that you’ll do better in your next marriage, if you have a next marriage, or you can fight.
-Or you can be one of the strong who doesn’t give up easily even though you’re faced with a tough situation.
-A part of you just wanting peace, wanting this to be over to feel good inside again.
-Tired of being hurt by your spouse who wants out for whatever reason, or even because they think they want to be with someone else.
+You can move on in the hope that you’ll do better in your subsequent marriage, if you have a next marriage, or you can fight.
+Or, you can be one of the strong who doesn’t give up easily even though you face a challenging situation.
+A part of you wants peace, wants this to be over to feel good inside again.
+You are tired of being hurt by your spouse who wants out for whatever reason, or even because they think they want to be with someone else.

 You can be a person who will fight for your marriage.

-They aren’t bad people, they do love you, but their advice can be very bad, because it’s focused on relieving your hurt right now, not on what the future could be.
-Or maybe some people urge you to end it, because they’ve been through some pain of their own, and now they’re projecting their emotions onto your situation, wanting you to hurt the person hurting you, so that in some weird way, they feel a sort of satisfaction because they still want to hurt the person who hurt them.
+They aren’t bad people, they do love you, but their advice can be terrible because it’s focused on relieving your hurt right now, not on what the future could be.
+Or maybe some people urge you to end it because they’ve been through some pain of their own.
+So now they’re projecting their emotions onto your situation, wanting you to hurt the person hurting you so that in some weird way, they feel a sort of satisfaction because they still want to hurt the person who hurt them.

 Please hear this.

 Now, when you call, you’ll talk to one of our client representatives who will guide you to which of our resources would be best for you.
-It’s not a hotline, they aren’t counselors.
+It’s not a hotline; they aren’t counselors.
 They listen to understand your problem, and then they direct you to the right help, and they care, genuinely care.
-If you’re a fighter, call us now.
+So if you’re a fighter, contact us here to speak with someone.

 Despite the pain we know you are going through, you can be the person who doesn’t give up.
 You can be the person who fights for your marriage.